 - ‘modified’ sites, such as open farmland or where there are only a few scattered trees.

-Bird surveys are conducted using a standard technique (2 hectare, 20 minute survey) used by other studies in the Box-Ironbark region and by Birdlife Australia.
-Click here to download Connecting Country’s Woodland Bird Monitoring Strategy.
+Bird surveys are conducted using a standard technique (2 hectare, 20 minute survey) used by other studies in the Box-Ironbark/Woodlands region and by Birdlife Australia.

 Surveys have been conducted during winter and spring since 2010.
-For a short summary of 2016 results see here
+For a summary of the results see here

 BirdLife and Connecting Country